Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Oklahoma and its opponents have scored at least 56.5 points -- this matchup's point total -- only two times this season.
+- Oklahoma and its opponents have combined for 55.5 points only two times this year.

-- West Virginia's games have gone over 56.5 points in just one opportunity this season.
+- West Virginia has combined with its opponents to score more than 55.5 points in one game this season.

 Oklahoma Stats and Trends